 - Reorder your video tags on any video quickly and easily

-- View, copy and paste tags from any video including your competitors
+- Find, view, extract, and copy tags from any video

 - Create and manage centralized tag lists